 This doesn’t bode well for publishers who are trying to monetize their content, especially after losing ad revenue during the pandemic.

-In this edition of “Hope This Helps”, we’re breaking down 5 actionable strategies you can use to avoid showing ugly ads and keep audiences happy.
+In this article, we’re breaking down 5 actionable strategies you can use to avoid showing ugly ads and keep audiences happy.

 TL;DR — check out this video!

 The tough way

 The most fool-proof way to avoid showing ugly ads before publishing is to have a dedicated, in-house team that can vet and pre-approve all ad images, copy, and landings submitted by each advertiser.
 The problem is: that takes a lot of time, resources, and headache — draining budget and preventing you from reaching consumers with relevant messaging in real-time.

 Still, let’s say you have a huge in-house team that can get all of this done at lightning speed.
 Even then, they can’t guarantee the advertiser might switch out an approved landing page for another non-compliant one, skirting past the publisher’s wishes.

 Long story short, this isn’t the most viable option.